pokt-network/web3-pocket-provider/README.md

+# NOTE:
+This repository has been deprecated, please visit the [PocketJS repository for the latest on Pocket Javascript client development.](https://github.com/pokt-network/pocket-js)

 # Web3.js Pocket Provider
 A Web3.js Provider to connect to any Ethereum Pocket Node endpoint.
 To find out more about Pocket Node please visit the [repo](https://github.com/pokt-network/pocket-node).